 Care & Cleaning of Rain Jackets

-A well cared for and clean jacket will function better and last longer than a neglected, dirty one.
+A well cared for, clean jacket will function better and last much longer than a dirty, neglected one.
 First off, be kind to your jacket.
-Whether you stuff the jacket into its pocket or roll it away into its hood, you will prolong the performance of the DWR treatment.
-The less abrasion and abuse the face fabric receives, the better.
-Adopt this habit when stowing your jacket in your pack.
-Your jacket will maintain its breathability longer as well because the interior stays cleaner and the pores in the fabric stay unclogged.
+Whether you stuff the jacket into its pocket or roll it away into its hood, you will prolong the performance of the DWR treatment (if you open it up at the end of your trip rather than storing it wadded up).
+The less abrasion and abuse the face fabric receives, the better this will help prolong the DWR and the jacket's ability to shed water.

 Eventually, you will want to wash your jacket.
-Done correctly, washing and drying can have a miraculous effect restoring DWR and breathability.
-These jackets all can be washed in the washer.
-A front-load machine without a center agitator is best.
+Done correctly, washing and drying can have a miraculous effect on restoring DWR and breathability, and this shouldn't be underestimated.
+These jackets can all be washed in the washer; a front-load machine without a center agitator is best.
 All fabrics with a DWR treatment should be washed in cold or warm water using a small amount of powdered detergent.
-Find the manufacturers recommendation on either the jacket's label or website, and follow it.
-Cold water and the delicate cycle is your best bet if you have any doubts.
-Liquid detergents and fabric softeners should be avoided, as they have components that adhere to the fabric's fibers.
+Find the manufacturer's recommendation on either the jacket's label or website, and follow it; cold water and the delicate cycle is your best bet if you have any doubts.
+Liquid detergents and fabric softeners should be avoided, as they have components that adhere to the fabric's fibers and encourage the piece to absorb water.
 Choose a double rinse cycle to remove as much soap residue as possible.

 Now you have a clean jacket.
-Any oils, dirt, and grime soiling and clogging up the waterproof/breathable layer will have been washed away and the original breathability should be restored.
+Any oils, dirt, grime, soiling, and clogging up the waterproof/breathable layer will have been washed away, and the original breathability should be restored.
 Now comes the important bit.
 Hanging or laying your jacket to air dry is the safest technique.
-A freshly laundered, air dried jacket will sometimes restore a DWR that was losing its ability to bead water.
+A freshly laundered, air dried jacket will sometimes restore a DWR that was once losing its ability to bead water.
 Carefully applying heat can work wonders when cleaning alone doesn't restore DWR.
 A dryer's low heat setting is the place to start.
-Again, the manufacturer's care instructions should be consulted.
-A popular but riskier technique is using an iron, either on low heat or low steam.
-If the polymers that make up the DWR haven't worn off the face fabric completely, the dryer or iron can make them bead water like a champ again.

 After enough use, it will be necessary to reapply a DWR treatment to your jacket's exterior.
 Spray-on and wash-in treatments are available.
 Two-layer jackets with a mesh liner should only be treated with a spray-on product; you want the mesh liner to continue to absorb sweat and get it moving towards the outside.
 Either is appropriate for a 2.5-layer jacket, but we prefer spray-on products.

 Here is the advanced technique for spray-on application.
 Wash your jacket as described above and let it air dry.
 Briefly place the jacket in the dryer on low heat, until all the fabric is nice and warm.
 Remove from the dryer, hang, and immediately spray on your new DWR.
-Use less rather than a more spray-on product, and with a hair dryer you've readied, accelerate the drying of the new DWR.
+Use less spray-on product, and with a hairdryer you've readied on a low setting, accelerate the drying of the new DWR.
 This technique serves to both restore the original DWR that remains on the jacket and maximize the bonding of the new polymers you are applying.
 Nikwax and Granger both produce a full line of fabric treatments, including spray-on and wash-in varieties.